MobSlicer152/purpl-engine_old3/README.md

 - [cglm](https://github.com/recp/cglm) is a great math library for doing linear algebra in C (good for graphics in particular)
 - [GLEW](https://github.com/nigels-com/glew) is an amazing OpenGL loader
 - [json-c](https://github.com/json-c/json-c) is good for parsing JSON
-- [libarchive](https://github.com/libarchive/libarchive) is a super awesome archive reader that I intend to use for embedding assets into programs (unfourtunately, the library seems to be broken, so in the meantime I'll use libzip.
+- [libarchive](https://github.com/libarchive/libarchive) is a super awesome archive reader that I intend to use for embedding assets into programs (unfourtunately, the library seems to be broken in my use case, so in the meantime I'll use libzip.
 If at some point in the future it works again, I'll use it)
 - [libzip](https://github.com/nih-at/libzip) is a great zip archive manipulation library.
+Althouh zip may not be the best format, it is the most widely supported, used, and known.
 - [stb](https://github.com/nothings/stb) is a collection of wonderful open source libraries contained in single header files

+<sub>Sorry about the profanity, Microsoft and custom error systems are annoying.</sub>